vdurshenapelli/project-board/README.md

  For verifying validations on submitting bids only before deadline and finding the winning bid after deadline is reached, Please provide deadline as current local time + 5/10 min.
 This allows to verify all endpoints at once.
  On the backend, time is persisted in UTC format

+ For example if current time is 15:20:20, provide deadline as 15:30:20.
+ You can submit bids before 15:30:20 only and you can get the winning bid after 15:30:20.
  ```
 ```
 {